tryretool/.github/profile/README.md

 ## Hi there 👋

 ### ⚡ About us
 If you're new to Retool, welcome!
 Retool helps you build internal tools, remarkably fast.
-Learn more at [retool.com](https://retool.com/).
+Learn more at [retool.com](https://retool.com/?utm_source=github&utm_medium=referral&utm_campaign=github).

 ### 🗺️ This README
-This README will point you to Retool Github repos that you might find helpful.
+This README will point you to Retool GitHub repos that you might find helpful.
 Our [docs site](https://docs.retool.com) is a more comprehensive guide to using Retool.

 ### ✨ Open source apps
 Retool has an open source App Exchange, where you can download ready-made apps.
 We also welcome you to contribute!